Nazi Party: Rise to power: 1925–1933

-Pardoned by the Bavarian Supreme Court, he was released from prison on 20 December 1924, against the state prosecutor's objections.
+Pardoned by the Bavarian Supreme Court, Hitler was released from prison on 20 December 1924, against the state prosecutor's objections.
 On 16 February 1925, Hitler convinced the Bavarian authorities to lift the ban on the NSDAP and the party was formally refounded on 26 February 1925, with Hitler as its undisputed leader.
+It was at this time Hitler began referring to himself as "der Führer".
 The new Nazi Party was no longer a paramilitary organisation and disavowed any intention of taking power by force.
 In any case, the economic and political situation had stabilised and the extremist upsurge of 1923 had faded, so there was no prospect of further revolutionary adventures.
+Instead, Hitler intended to alter the party's strategy to achieving power through what he called the "path of legality".
 The Nazi Party of 1925 was divided into the "Leadership Corps" (Korps der politischen Leiter) appointed by Hitler and the general membership (Parteimitglieder).
 The party and the SA were kept separate and the legal aspect of the party's work was emphasised.
 In a sign of this, the party began to admit women.
 The SA and the SS members (the latter founded in 1925 as Hitler's bodyguard, and known originally as the Schutzkommando) had to all be regular party members.

-In the 1920s, the Nazi Party expanded beyond its Bavarian base.
+In the 1920s the Nazi Party expanded beyond its Bavarian base.
+At this time, it began surveying voters in order to determine what they were dissatisfied with in Germany, allowing Nazi propaganda to be altered accordingly.
 Catholic Bavaria maintained its right-wing nostalgia for a Catholic monarch; and Westphalia, along with working-class "Red Berlin", were always the Nazis' weakest areas electorally, even during the Third Reich itself.
 The areas of strongest Nazi support were in rural Protestant areas such as Schleswig-Holstein, Mecklenburg, Pomerania and East Prussia.
 Depressed working-class areas such as Thuringia also produced a strong Nazi vote, while the workers of the Ruhr and Hamburg largely remained loyal to the Social Democrats, the Communist Party of Germany or the Catholic Centre Party.
 Nuremberg remained a Nazi Party stronghold, and the first Nuremberg Rally was held there in 1927.
 These rallies soon became massive displays of Nazi paramilitary power and attracted many recruits.
 The Nazis' strongest appeal was to the lower middle-classes—farmers, public servants, teachers and small businessmen—who had suffered most from the inflation of the 1920s, so who feared Bolshevism more than anything else.
 The small business class was receptive to Hitler's antisemitism, since it blamed Jewish big business for its economic problems.
 University students, disappointed at being too young to have served in the War of 1914–1918 and attracted by the Nazis' radical rhetoric, also became a strong Nazi constituency.
 By 1929, the party had 130,000 members.